tenforce/ember-validation-addon/README.md

 This parameter allows you to specify whether you want to sort the result table or not

+### timeOut

+This parameter sets the time out in seconds.
+This defines how often the addon will ask the backend, if a running query is finished or not.
+Default value is 60.

 ### languageOptions and defaultLanguage

 If you want to add a language filtering option, use the following format: